 The Original Design

-The architect and members of the exhibition committee chose a 3-acre (121 are) spot in the city's current Marina District for the Palace.
+The architect and members of the exhibition committee chose a 3-acre (1.2 ha.) spot in the city’s current Marina District for the Palace.
 The lagoon surrounding the building served to reflect the structure and was reminiscent of similar settings common in Europe.

 Preserving the Palace